hairyf/lnv/README.md

 Loading custom env in next.js is very cumbersome, and dotenv runtime is not very user-friendly, so

-I think it can solve some of the problems you encounter in next.js or dotenv.
+I think it can solve some of the problems you encounter in next.js or dotenv or more.

+- Multi-mode loading allow you to load `.env`, `.env.prod`, `.env.local` or more, and so on simultaneously in order.
+- Support Monorepo, if the current directory is not found, perform a deep search upwards
 - More comprehensive support for running any script or `.js` file with environment variables.
 - Directly write to `process.env`, without saving locally, making it more discreet and secure.
-- Supports Monorepo, automatically reading configuration from the root directory in a Monorepo.
 - Based on dotenv, and supports managing configurations using [vault.dotenv](https://vault.dotenv.org/ui/ui1/project/b0Cgew/env-vault).

 ## Install